IAmJuniorB/PyMaths/README.md

 ---
 ### `dottie_number(self):`

-A constant that is the unique real root of the equation
+Calculates the unique real root of the equation cos(x) = x, known as the Dottie number, to the 20th decimal place.

+The Dottie number is a constant that arises in the study of iterative methods and has connections to chaos theory.

 ##### **Arguments:**